51Degrees/specifications/pipeline-specification/features/web-integration.md

 the current request, then the content in the cache is still valid and the endpoint can just return a 304 status code.
 (Not modified)

-Note on correctness – This process could lead to responses that are not strictly correct if the JavaScript snippet is getting data values that might change over time.
+This process could lead to responses that are not strictly correct if the JavaScript snippet is getting data values that might change over time.
 For example, if we're using JavaScript to get location and the user has moved then session storage will still contain the previous location lookup response.